hoodiecrow/thtcl/README.md

 defined.
 They differ somewhat from the standard ones.
 The `for` macros are incomplete: for instance, they only take a single clause.

+`let` evaluates its body in an environment enriched by the symbols and values in the clauses.
+Expands to a `lambda` call.

+`cond` tests a series of predicates and evaluates the corresponding body if a predicate is true.
+Expands to a nested `if` construct with one level per clause, with the clause's predicate as condition and the clause's body as consequent, and the next if construct as alternate.

+`case` compares a key value to members of lists, evaluating the corresponding body if a match is found.
+Expands to a similar construct as `cond`.

+`and` evaluates a series of expressions in order, stopping if one is false.
+Expands to nested if constructs.

+`or` evaluates a series of expressions in order, stopping if one is true.
+Expands to nested if constructs.

+`for` evaluates a body once for every member in a sequence.
+Expands to a series of begin constructs, joined by a begin.

+`for/list`: like `for`, but collects the results of the iteration in a list.

+`for/and` iterates over a sequence, stopping when the body evaluates to #f.
+Expands to a series of begin constructs, joined by the and macro.

+`for/or` iterates over a sequence, stopping when the body evaluates to #t.
+Expands to a series of begin constructs, joined by the or macro.

 ```
 proc do-cond {clauses} {